zowe/docs-site/docs/user-guide/configure-instance-directory.md

 These configurations can be used under the `components.gateway` section:

 - `port`: Defines the port which the gateway should be started on.
 This is equivalent to the `GATEWAY_PORT` variable in `instance.env`.
+This must be a valid port number.
 - `debug`: Defines whether to enable debug mode for gateway.
 This is equivalent to the `APIML_DEBUG_MODE_ENABLED` variable in `instance.env` but with better granular level.
 - `apiml.service.allowEncodedSlashes`: When this parameter is set to `true`, the Gateway allows encoded characters to be part of URL requests redirected through the Gateway.
 This is equivalent to the `APIML_ALLOW_ENCODED_SLASHES` variable in `instance.env`.
 - `apiml.service.corsEnabled`: When this parameter is set to `true`, CORS are enabled in the API Gateway for Gateway routes `gateway/api/v1/**`.
 This is equivalent to the `APIML_CORS_ENABLED` variable in `instance.env`.